Yipara logoYipara

 +

-End-of-life signs in cats often include gum color changes as one of the first indicators: (1) Pale or white gums — from failing circulation, anemia, or internal bleeding.
-(2) Blue or purple gums — from hypoxia as organs fail.
+End-of-life signs in cats often include gum color changes as one of the first indicators: (1) Pale or white gums — from failing circulation, low red blood cells, or internal bleeding.
+(2) Blue or purple gums — from oxygen issues as organs fail.
 (3) Gradual to sudden weakness, inability to stand, wobbly gait.
 (4) Significantly reduced or absent eating and drinking for 24+ hours.
 (5) Hiding in unusual places — cats often seek isolation when feeling very ill.
 (6) Decreased grooming (coat looks unkempt).
 (7) Breathing changes — rapid shallow breathing, or labored slow breaths.
 (8) Low body temperature (cold ears and paws).
 (9) Incontinence.
 (10) Disorientation.
 If you're seeing these signs, contact your vet urgently — many end-of-life situations ARE treatable if caught early (e.g., diabetic ketoacidosis, kidney crisis, heart failure decompensation), and if truly end-of-life, your vet can help your cat pass peacefully rather than suffer.

 Is it better to check cat gums or tongue for color?